-The Company currently has no operating revenues and relies primarily on equity financing.
-Because of economic conditions, globally, there is uncertainty in capital markets, particularly for small exploration companies, and the Company anticipates that it and its peers will have limited access to capital in 2023.
-Although the business and assets of the Company have not changed, overall investor interest in shares of junior exploration companies appears to have diminished.
+The Company currently has no operating revenues and relies primarily on equity financings for cash to run its business.
+Because of economic and market conditions, globally, there is uncertainty in capital markets, particularly for small exploration companies, and the Company anticipates that it and its peers will have limited access to capital in 2023.
+Although the Company's business model has not changed and its assets have been advanced through its exploration efforts, overall investor interest in shares of junior exploration companies appears to have diminished.
 The Company does not expect its current capital resources to be sufficient to cover its capital expenditure and corporate general and administrative expenditure through the next 12 months.
-The Company continually monitors its financing alternatives and will have to finance its fiscal 2023 operating overhead and exploration expenditures through equity financings.
+Future liquidity will therefore depend upon the Company's ability to arrange additional equity financings (see 'Risks and Uncertainties' below).
+The Company continually monitors its financing alternatives and will have to finance its fiscal 2023 and 2024 operating overhead and exploration expenditures through future equity financings.

 The quantity of funds to be raised and the terms of any equity financing that may be undertaken will be negotiated by management as opportunities to raise funds arise.
 There can be no assurance that such funds will be available on favorable terms, or at all.
-As at March 31, 2023 the Company had a working capital deficiency of \$18,214,072 consisting primarily of concession fees payable.
-The Company is looking at options to address the concession fees payable.
+As at September 30, 2023 the Company had a working capital deficiency of \$25,086,395 consisting primarily of concession fees payable, with \$22,390,591 attributable to Oro Gold which includes the La Trinidad concessions.
+The Company is looking at options to address the concession fees payable, but there is no certainty that a favourable outcome will be found.

-As at March 31, 2023, the Company reported cash of \$1,488,615 compared to \$902,238 as at December 31, 2022.
-The net change in cash on hand was the result of cash consumed in operations of \$2,282,532 with a net injection of \$2,868,908 from financing activities.
+As at September 30, 2023, the Company reported cash of \$87,915 compared to \$902,238 as at December 31, 2022.
+The net change in cash on hand was the result of cash consumed in operations of \$4,145,006 with a net injection of \$3,330,683 from financing activities.